Migraines

 Migraine triggers can include the following:

 Chiropractic care or spinal manipulation therapy has been a proven method for individuals seeking an alternative for migraine treatment.
-Research has shown that in the case of tension and migraine headaches, manipulative therapy can be as effective, if not more effective, as preventative medications in helping to keep off the onset of migraines.
+Research has shown that in the case of tension and migraine headaches, Chiropractic Care can be as effective, if not more effective, as preventative medications in helping to keep off the onset of migraines.
 Once a migraine has begun, chiropractic therapy, a natural treatment method, can also greatly reduce the painful symptoms if care is given in a timely manner.